nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 ##### Configuration Options:

+`time_service_uri` (optional) -- OnEarth allows for the use of a time service, which performs lookups and time-snapping for tile requests.
+If you have time-sensitive layers, set this parameter to the URL of the time service.
+For more information, consult the docs for the OnEarth time service.

 `layer_config_source` (required) -- This can be a path either to a single layer configuration YAML file, or a directory containing multiple layer config files.
 In the case of a directory, the tool will parse all files in that directory with